Sam-Max/rcmltb/README.md

 ## Commands for bot(set through @BotFather)
-- upload - upload to selected cloud
+- mirror - mirror to selected cloud
 - copy - copy from cloud to cloud
 - config - configurate rclone and set upload folder
 - logs - get logs from server